This post may contain affiliate links. Please read my disclosure policy for more details.

 - Pasta to broth ratio is important.
 Too much water and you’ll end up with a soup, too little water and the pasta will stick miserably to the bottom of the pot.
 My advice is to follow the recipe, and add a touch of water only if needed.

 - Use good-quality durum wheat semolina pasta.
-I wouldn’t use alternative pastas like gluten-free or chickpea since they absorb water differently.
+I wouldn’t use alternative pastas like gluten-free or chickpea for these recipes as they absorb water differently.

 - Use a thick and heavy pot if possible (e.g. Dutch oven), that helps to transfer the heat evenly.